CornN64/C64-SID-on-a-FPGA/README.md

-##C64 SID audio chip on a FPGA which allows to play classic SID tunes through a computers COM port.
-This SID VHDL implementation is based on source from http://papilio.gadgetfactory.net/index.php?n=Playground.C64SID. <br/>
-Adding a digital filter to emulate the analog one present on the real SID and the undocumented modes when several waveforms<br/>
-are selected for a SID voice which some sounds rely on.
-A 3rd order 16bit Delta Sigma DAC was added to the audio output to give<br/>
-some nice quality audio reproduction.
-Some minor changes was done to the noise generator as well.<br/>
-The implementation basically takes writes to the SID register and allows to stream SID data directly to the SID through<br/>
-a 115k2 baud RS232 interface.
-An ACTEL A3P1500 flash FPGA was used for testing of which about 25% was occupied by the logic.<br/>
+C64 SID audio chip on a FPGA which allows to play classic SID tunes through a computers COM port.
+This SID VHDL implementation is based on source from http://papilio.gadgetfactory.net/index.php?n=Playground.C64SID.
+Adding a digital filter to emulate the analog one present on the real SID and the undocumented modes when several waveforms are selected for a SID voice which some sounds rely on.
+A 3rd order 16bit Delta Sigma DAC was added to the audio output to give some nice quality audio reproduction.
+Some minor changes was done to the noise generator as well.
+The implementation basically takes writes to the SID register and allows to stream SID data directly to the SID through a 115k2 baud RS232 interface.
+An ACTEL A3P1500 flash FPGA was used for testing of which about 25% was occupied by the logic.
 The non pipelined multiplers used for volume and filtering uses quite a bit of logic and makes the solution "slow"<br/>
+A youtube clip can be found here of the FPGA SID playing a tune https://www.youtube.com/watch?v=a_OK4_-QRLo&t<br/>
+(Sorry fo the crappy phone recording...)

 The FPGA expects a main clock of 40MHz but can be tweaked to other rates (The real SID works at 1MHz after all)<br/>
 The fastest clock is for the  Delta Sigma converter to produce a clean audio up to ~20kHz<br/>